testdriveupgrade/TDU_rev/README.md

 ## Project
 Windows 10,11 (32/64)bit
-DirectX12+SDL2 C++ 32bit(XenonRecomp target recomp:)
+DirectX12+SDL3 C++ 32bit(XenonRecomp target recomp:)

-(but in future it would be also Vulkan+SDL3 64bit(and maybe Rust as alternative language), but not soon ?earlier than XenonRecomp will recompile for MacOS and Linux)
+(also Vulkan+SDL3 64bit, but a bit later (and maybe Rust as alternative language), but not soon ?earlier than XenonRecomp will recompile for MacOS and Linux)

 **If you specialist in Vulkan, Vulkan pipeline would be greatly appreciated (XenosRecomp suppor tboth recomp to DX12 and Vulkan shaders)**